marius311/Memoization.jl/README.md

 * You can also clear all caches for all functions with `Memoization.empty_all_caches!()`.

+* You can call memoized functions during precompilation.
+The memoized results are then stored in the precompiled module and will not be recomputed at runtime.
+Note, however, if memoized results are not serializable (e.g. Channels or FFT plans or you just don't want them saved), you should manually call `empty_cache!` at the end of precompilation, e.g. in the top-level of your module or at the end of your `SnoopPrecompile.@precompile_all_calls` block.

 Additionally, for memoized function definitions:

 * Multiple memoized methods for the same function can be defined across different modules.